The Patience To Get The Best Result

 Repeatedly I am asked by manufacturers nationally who are in the process of choosing a broker, whether or not I sell to large companies in their industry and/or private equities.
 My response is always the same, “Of course I do, but I consider that low hanging fruit, and probably not the best result for you.”
 Their shocked response is never a surprise to me.
 I go on to explain that anybody can find large companies in the same industry or private equity companies that already own something in the same sector.
 It takes no talent and very little effort.
 I also explain why these two easy choices are usually not the best:

-• In the case of larger companies, they already have their staff, facilities and machinery in place so they usually won’t need yours.
+- In the case of larger companies, they already have their staff, facilities, and machinery in place so they usually won’t need yours.
 Their interest is in your cash flow and customer list.
 The rest usually doesn’t interest them.
 That means that in addition to your employees getting screwed, you will not get as much for your business.

 For the small manufacturing companies that I am privileged to work with nationally, either of the above scenarios would simply be unacceptable.
-My clients want to know that the company on which they spent their blood sweat and tears will continue on and grow after they exit.
+My clients want to know that the company on which they spent their blood, sweat and tears will continue on and grow after they exit.
 My clients actually care about their staff.
-For one recent client this was incredibly important.
+For one recent client, this was incredibly important.
 Almost the entire staff came up through his apprenticeship program and had been with him since high school.
 They were like sons.

 A good broker or M&A intermediary will shield you from the nonsense.
-This is where you need patience to get the best result for the sale of your manufacturing business.
+This is where you need the patience to get the best result for the sale of your manufacturing business.
 On a deal we closed a few months back, we brought only two potential buyers in to see the business.
 Both made offers.
-What my client didn’t know was that we got rid of over 65 “jackasses” in order to get that result.
+What my client didn’t know was that we got rid of over 65 unqualified buyers in order to get that result.

 This scenario has repeated itself several times this year, and in one instance we brought only ONE buyer in, but they were the RIGHT buyer.
 My team has affectionately coined this occurrence a “one and done.”
 It’s an occurrence that we plan on duplicating as many times as we can for our clients in the coming years.
 We aim to not only decrease the number of buyers we have to bring into a business, but the number of months from list to close.

-Accelerated Manufacturing Brokers, Inc., works to ensure the health and continuity of US Manufacturing by transitioning companies to the next generation of entrepreneurial business owners, one manufacturing company at a time.
+Accelerated Manufacturing Brokers, Inc. works to ensure the health and continuity of US Manufacturing by transitioning companies to the next generation of entrepreneurial business owners, one manufacturing company at a time.